 - In a large bowl of a stand mixer, combine together flour, sugar and yeast.
-Use the dough hook attachment and add the milk little by little and begin to knead the dough.
+Use the dough hook attachment and add all the milk and begin to knead the dough.

 - Knead the dough for 6-8 minutes, or for 8-10 minutes if kneading by hand.
 Ensure to knead the dough till it is soft and supple.
 When it is almost done, add the melted butter and salt, and knead for 1-2 minutes or until it has combined.
 Add a little flour, if necessary, while kneading.
 The dough will seem sticky at first but will change texture as you knead it.

 - Once done, shape the dough into a large ball.
 Lightly brush the dough with some oil.